 If, despite considering the above, you would still like to try contacting the Governing Body yourself for any reason, then I would be the last person to stand in your way!
 For those who are interested, the address of the Governing Body is: The Governing Body of Jehovah’s Witnesses, 25 Columbia Heights, Brooklyn, New York 11201-2483.

-If you’re feeling particularly brave, and have a high tolerance for rejection, then by all means telephone the World Headquarters and request an audience with one or all of the Governing Body members.
+If you’re feeling particularly brave, and have a high tolerance for rejection, then by all means telephone the World Headquarters and ask to talk to one or all of the Governing Body members.
 The number you will need is +1718 560 5000.
 However, I really wouldn’t hold your breath!

 To read this article in Hungarian, please click here.